What Goes in a Backup Fishing Kit?

 From a pre-staged backup kit — with a rated fast snap already on the leader — the same swap collapses into three:

-A true break-off, where the leader itself is damaged, is a longer recovery in both cases, because the knot has to be re-tied regardless.
+A snapped leader — where the leader itself is damaged, not just the lure lost — is a longer recovery in both cases, because the knot has to be re-tied regardless.
 Even then, the backup kit still removes the dig-and-sort steps and keeps the replacement hook, split ring, and lure in one known place.
 The savings are smaller than in the swap scenario above, but the principle holds: every step you remove is a step that cannot slow you down.

 The first sequence has four extra points where something can go slower than expected — a stuck zipper, cold hands, a dropped hook, a knot that frays on the first cast.
 The second sequence has no dig and no knot.
-That is why a backup kit measured by recovery speed outperforms the same components stored loose in a main bag, even when the components are identical.
+That is why a backup kit measured by how quickly you can get back to fishing outperforms the same components stored loose in a main bag, even when the components are identical.

 The component-scenario matrix

-Recovery speed also depends on whether the right component is in the kit for the failure you are actually facing.
+How quickly you can get back to fishing also depends on whether the right component is in the kit for the failure you are actually facing.
 Not every piece of gear matters in every scenario.
-Mapping the core six components against the four session-killing scenarios makes the coverage question visible:
+Mapping the core eight components against the five session-killing scenarios makes the coverage question visible:

 Read across a row and you see how much of the kit each component actually earns its place through.
 Read down a column and you see whether the kit covers that scenario at all.
 A kit with two soft plastics and no fast snaps covers pressured fish and nothing else.
 A kit with snaps but no finesse option covers hardware recovery and nothing else.
 Both are the wrong shape.